-See Moisture testing requirements below.
+See Moisture Testing requirements below.

-Do not install this flooring over plywood underlayment attached to concrete, unless it is known that an appropriate moisture barrier has been installed over the concrete.
+Do not install this flooring over plywood underlayment attached to concrete, unless it is known that an appropriate moisture barrier has been installed (all applications).

-WOOD SUBFLOOR PREPARATION:
+WOOD SUBFLOOR PREPERATION:

 - Screw down loose or squeaky sections of plywood and replace areas that are damaged. - To address flatness concerns sand or plane high spots, 15 30 lb. roofing felt can be used to build up (in layers) low areas on wood subfloors. - Substrates that are un-level due to structural deficiencies should be repaired by a licensed contractor. - · Never apply plastic sheet over wood subfloors.